Luflosi/dyndnsd/README.md

 - Make use of the `ipv6lanprefix` sent by FRITZ!Boxes
 - Use map instead of for loop for config
 - Add reverse DNS records
+- Fix the problem where changing the domains in the config file does not immediately update the domains

 ## License